majamal014/active-directory-home-lab/README.md

 <h2>Description</h2>

 This VMware-based lab environment showcases the deployment of a corporate Windows Domain.
-Key features include Internet access via Routing and Remote Access (RRAS), system hardening using Group Policy Objects (GPOs), and secure shared folder access.
+Key features include DNS/DHCP, system hardening using Group Policy Objects (GPOs), and an implementation of Role-Based Access Control (RBAC) for shared folder access.
 <br />

 <h2>Network Diagram</h2>